 Teachers will often tell you the conclusion isn’t a space for ‘re-telling’, but instead for talking about the overall perspectives presented, and why.
 For example, what perspectives and evidence did you use to answer the original question?
 What's the strongest argument, the weakest, why?
 Would someone else have answered a different way?
 You might emphasise why your arguments are strong against any alternatives.

 5. "How many pages should I write??"

 Don’t worry.
 Answer the question, make your points, give evidence, state your conclusions.
 The pages will take care of themselves.
 Remember, talk to your teacher if you have any concerns.

 English exams can be tiring.
 Keep an eye on the time and make sure yourself 5 minutes at the end to give your work a quick once-over.

-If you’d like to have your draft essay checked, send it to us and we'll get it back to you within 24 hours with heaps of detailed feedback on how to improve it!
+If you’d like to have your draft essay reviewed, send it to us and we'll get it back to you within 24 hours with detailed feedback on how to improve it!